Chart Color Schemes

 Yenda is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Yenda's cultural diversity was found to be below average, with its population being predominantly citizens at 90.1%, born in Australia at 90.5%, and speaking English only at home at 91.0%.
-The dominant religion in Yenda is Christianity, which accounts for 70.6% of the population, compared to 66.9% across Rest of NSW.
-Regarding ancestry, the top three represented groups are Australian (28.8%), English (26.5%), and Italian (16.4%).
+Yenda's cultural diversity was found to be below average, with 90.1% of its population being citizens, 90.5% born in Australia, and 91.0% speaking English only at home.
+The predominant religion in Yenda is Christianity, accounting for 70.6% of the population, compared to 66.9% across Rest of NSW.
+Regarding ancestry, the top three groups are Australian (28.8%), English (26.5%), and Italian (16.4%).

-Notably, Spanish representation in Yenda is higher at 0.7%, compared to the regional average of 0.3%.
-Similarly, Samoan representation stands at 0.4% in Yenda versus the regional average of 0.8%, and South African representation is at 0.6% compared to 0.3% regionally.
+Notably, Spanish representation is higher in Yenda at 0.7%, compared to 0.3% regionally, while Samoan is lower at 0.4% versus 0.8%.
+South African representation is also higher in Yenda at 0.6%, compared to 0.3% regionally.

 Frequently Asked Questions - Diversity